ALILODHI-cloud/UVAmacro/post_2/body.md

 ![Alt_text](figures/figure_3.jpg)

-# Section 2: Where does this end?
+# Conclusion: Where does this end?

 Large increases in the term premium appear to weigh on growth expectations via a negative feedback loop running through risk assets; the same dynamic is not visible for large increases in policy pricing (there, the story is: growth optimism --> increase in policy expectations component --> downward pressure on equities ) (figure 4).

 ![Alt_text](figures/figure_4.jpg)

 In fact, larger increases in the term premium are associated with sharper downturns in equities, growth expectations, and policy pricing (figure 5).

+![Alt_text](figures/figure_5.jpg)

 Under our framework, the month-to-2025-01-10 increase in term premium has a z-score of ~1.49.
 Per figure 5, this should have been enough to apply some downward pressure on the 10yr over the last month (via the 10yr's policy expectations component).
 Whether the sell-off soon abates, however, depends on how this force balances-off against an upwards trajectory in term premium.

-![Alt_text](figures/figure_5.jpg)